 There are four main ways you’ll get tested on these concepts.

-- Given some data and asked to compute the value of one of these terms.
+- Given some data, find the value of one of these concepts (e.g. the mean, median, range, etc.).

-- Given some data and told to alter the data in some way (e.g. by adding 10 to every value) and then compute the value of one of these terms.
+- Given some data, alter the data in some way (e.g. by adding 10 to every value), and then find the value of one of these concepts.

-- Given some graph/chart and asked to estimate the value of one of these terms.
+- Given some graph/chart, estimate the value of one of these concepts.

-- Asked a question that requires knowledge of some property of these concepts (e.g. that interquartile range is always less than the range).
+- Answer some question about some concept's general properties (e.g. that the interquartile range is always less than or equal to the range).